 Improper welding work, particularly on or close to safety-related components, endangers the operational safety of the implement.
 This can result in accidents and serious personal injury or even death.
-Safety-related components include, for example, hydraulic components and electronic components, frames, springs, coupling devices to the tractor such as the three-point mounting frame, drawbar, trailer support, trailer coupling or tensioned crosspiece as well as axles and axle suspensions, lines and tanks containing flammable substances.
+Safety-related components include, for example, hydraulic components and electronic components, frames, springs, coupling devices to the tractor such as the 3-point mounting frame, drawbars, trailer support, trailer coupling, tensioned crosspiece as well as axles and axle suspensions, lines and tanks containing flammable substances.

-- Allow only qualified specialist workshops with suitably approved personnel to perform welding work on safety-related components. - Only allow qualified personnel to perform welding work on all other components. - If you have doubts as to whether a component can be welded: Ask a qualified specialist workshop. - Before welding on the implement: Uncouple the implement from the tractor. - Do not weld close to a crop protection sprayer that was previously used to spread liquid fertiliser.
+- Allow only qualified specialist workshops with suitably approved personnel to perform welding work on safety-related components. - Only allow qualified personnel to perform welding work on all other components. - If you have doubts as to whether a component can be welded, ask a qualified specialist workshop. - Before welding on the implement, uncouple the implement from the tractor.